mtkramer/mtkramer/README.md

 ### Hi there 👋
 Portfolio webstite about me.
-Navigate to https://mtkramer.github.io/mtkramer/ for more information.
+Navigate to https://mtkramer.github.io/mtkramer/ for more information and to contact me.